roderickjackson-bradley/socket_io_app/work/w11/d2/03-react-ajax/react-ajax.md

 This applies to whether you're making calls to the backend of the SPA or third-party APIs.

-> Note: Always access third-party data APIs by making requests to the SPAs backend, letting the backend call the API and returning the JSON to the front-end.
+> Note: You should always access third-party data APIs by making requests to the SPAs backend, letting the backend call the API and returning the JSON to the front-end.
 This protects API keys.
 In this lesson, we didn't have a choice because we don't have a backend.
 FYI, Google Maps is not a data API, it is a service that must be called from the front-end.

 Using the **geolocation.js** module as an example, create a **weather-api.js** service module that: